bobburgers7/pi-video-photo-slideshow/README.md

 1. Install Raspberry Pi OS Lite
 2. apt-get install vlc-bin and vlc-plugin-base
 3. create a directory containing your media
-4. Create a playlist [default.xspf](default.xspf) that lists your media folder as the only directory
+4. Create a playlist [default.xspf](default.xspf) that lists your media folder as the only entry
 5. Add a line in crontab running VLC.
 FYI You cannot run VLC as root.

           @reboot cvlc --random --play-and-exit /home/pi/default.xspf